EmonRezaBD/macOS-Tutorial/FileHandling/BasicCommands.md

 8. exit: This will exit the current terminal
 9. mkdir: use for making a new directory
 10. rmdir : To remove a directory
+11. rm -s directoryName : to remove a directory